KittyGiraudel/site/_posts/2020-12-30-my-thoughts-on-advent-of-code.md

 For instance, both [day 15](https://adventofcode.com/2020/day/15) and [day 23](https://adventofcode.com/2020/day/23) were infinite number games, which were simple and quick in part 1 but required computing a very large number of rounds (10,000,000 if I’m not mistaken) for part 2.
 The naive array-based implementation worked fine to begin with, and completely collapsed later on when it cannot output a result within hours (!!).
 Rewriting the code using a hash table (such as an object or a `Map`) yields dramatic performance improvements, solving the puzzle within 10 seconds.
 Rewriting the code _again_ using an `UInt32Array` brings down computation time within a single second.

 Not everything has to be brute-forced, but ultimately everything is.
 Some puzzles could be solved efficiently in very clever ways such as using the Chinese Remainder Theorem in [day 13](https://adventofcode.com/2020/day/13), or bitwise operators in [day 14](https://adventofcode.com/2020/day/14), but unless one has some relatively advanced math and/or computer science knowledge, such solution is most likely out of reach.
-As a result, we resort to brute-forcing, and this is when performance can be an issue—because these problems are better solved otherwise.
+As a result, we resort to brute-forcing, and this is when performance can be an issue — because these problems are better solved otherwise.

 ## Tests